How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Structural Model of Educational Attainment Choice

+In this section, I provide an overview of the data moments used to estimate the key parameters in the model.
+I use two sets of moments for the parameters' estimation.
+First, the difference in average educational attainment between daughters and sons in households with one child of each gender and no uneducated children, while holding fixed parents' education and number of children; and the average educational attainment by birth order in households with children of the same gender only and no uneducated children, holding fixed the head of household's education and number of children.
+This moments provide data variations to estimate $\delta^{\text{low}}$ and $\alpha_{(i)}^{\text{low}}$ respectively.

-The second set of moments used involves the proportion of educated daughters and the proportion of educated firstborn children by gender composition of households.
-This allows me to uniquely identify $p_1$, $p_{df, d}$, and $p_{sb, d}$.
-In particular the proportion of educated firstborn children in households with only children of the same gender, is used to estimate $p_1$.
-Similarly the proportion of educated firstborn daughters and second born daughters are used to estimate $p_{fb, d}$, and $p_{sb, d}$ respectively.
+The second set of moments includes the proportion of educated daughters and firstborn children in households with an uneducated child, while holding fixed parents' education and number of children.
+These moments help estimate parameters in $\delta^{\text{high}}$ and $\alpha_{(i)}^{\text{high}}$.
+Specifically, the proportion of educated firstborn children in households with only children of the same gender and one uneducated child allow for the estimation of $\alpha_{(i)}^{\text{high}}$.
+The proportion of educated daughters from households with both genders and one uneducated child is used to estimate $\theta_{1}^{\text{high}}$.

-For the rest of the analysis, let's define the variables $Y_{h}^d$ as daughters' education in household $h$ and $Y_{h}^s$ as sons' education in the same household $h$.
-And let's $Y_h^1$, $Y_h^2$, be the education of firstborn and second children respectively.
-Additionally, let $Z$ represent a vector comprising the observables, specifically the education of the head of the household and the number of children ($N_c$).
-Note that households with identical observable characteristics share the same type, and any differences observed in the variables $Y_{h}^d$ and $Y_{h}^s$, or in $Y_h^1$ and $Y_h^2$ between these households stem from disparities in the unobservable difference in children's ability.
-This unobservable component captures the variability in educational outcomes that cannot be explained by the observable characteristics, such as parental ability-based preferences that influence educational investment decisions within households.
+For the rest of this section, let's define the variables $Y_{h}^d$ as daughters' education in household $h$ and $Y_{h}^s$ as sons' education in the same household $h$.
+And let $Y_h^1$, $Y_h^2$, be the education of firstborn and second born children respectively.
+Additionally, let $Z$ be a vector of observables, such as the education of the head of the household, the number of children ($N_c$), the aggregate education of children ($q_T$), and the gender composition of children.
+Note that for households with the same observed (Z) and unobserved ($\nu$) types, any differences observed in the variables $Y_{h}^d$ and $Y_{h}^s$, or in $Y_h^1$ and $Y_h^2$ between these households stem from disparities in the unobservable difference in children's characteristics (eg. innate ability).